 They have the potential to be used in multiple variations and combinations with other fertilising, cover-crop planting and minimal tillage equipment.

-o Alleviating compaction and incorporating a portion of trash into the stool area in ratoons
+- Sub-surface pinning a portion of cane trash into the crop zone in ratoons

 Contact your local WTSIP Extension Officer to find out more.